-A guided tour through the halls of HBO's new home.
+A guided tour through the halls of the home of HBO in Australia.

 Sex and the City

-After six seasons, two god-awful movies and one spin-off that nobody remembers, you would think that the Sex and the City fountain had truly run dry but against all common sense, the HBO reboot series is officially going ahead without the series' sex positive MVP, Samantha Jones (Kim Cattrall).
-Sure, there are some long overdue changes in store for the reboot, titled And Just Like That..., not the least of which adds a bit of diversity to the main cast with Grey's Anatomy's Sara Ramirez, who will play Che Diaz a "non-binary, queer stand-up comedian who hosts a podcast," but it's hard to shake the feeling it's too little too late.
+After six seasons, two god-awful movies and one spin-off that nobody remembers, you would think that the Sex and the City fountain had truly run dry but against all common sense, the HBO reboot series And Just Like That... went ahead without the series' sex positive MVP, Samantha Jones (Kim Cattrall) in 2021.
+Sure, there were some long overdue changes made for the reboot, not the least of which added a bit of diversity to the main cast; Sara Ramirez's Che Diaz a "non-binary, queer stand-up comedian who hosts a podcast," but it sometimes feels too little too late.

 Mare of Easttown

 Once a local sports hero in small-town Philadelphia, Mare is a grizzled detective with a growing list of mysterious murders and disappearances on her plate.
 Despite her popularity, Mare's work begins to take a toll when the murder of a young mother is piled on top of an unsolved case of a missing girl from a year prior.
-The overworked small-town detective premise might feel a bit rote but Mare of Easttown has been receiving high praise from critics, thanks in large part to Kate Winslet’s performance as the titular Mare Sheehan.
+The overworked small-town detective premise might feel a bit rote but Mare of Easttown recieved high praise from critics when it first aired, thanks in large part to Kate Winslet’s performance as the titular Mare Sheehan.